ethan-dowler/arthur-the-armorer-rails/README.md

 - Equipment Durability System
   - this is a game about an armorer, after all!
   - weapons and armor degrade with use
-  - Arthur can repair equipment at a forge (possibly away from a forge with perks)
+  - Repair equipment at a forge (possibly, in a limited capacity away from a forge with perks!)
 - Party Progression System with Skill Points (SP)
   - the party gains SP together in a "pool"
   - spend SP to unlock "perks" (i.e. new abilities and stat bonuses)